jmandel/fhircast-docs/docs/content-sharing-research.md

 [`DiagnosticReport-select`](#diagnostic-report-select-message) | This notification is sent to tell subscribers to make one or more images or observations visible (in focus), such as a measurement (or other finding).
 [`DiagnosticReport-close`](#diagnostic-report-close-message) | This notification is used to close the current diagnostic report anchor context with the current state of the exchanged content stored by subscribed applications as appropriate and cleared from these applications and the Hub.

-### Supported User Stories
-A diagnostic report centered workflow supports the following user stories.

-I as a clinical user want to:
-1. open one or more applications through a single interaction in a **shared reporting session**  for a **new or existing** report
-2. use any application participating in the shared reporting session to **create, update, and delete structured information** and exchange this information with all other participating applications in a near real-time manner with **receiving applications using the information as appropriate to their function**
-3. **add a comparison study or a primary study** that was not originally a subject of the report in the reporting session
-4. open applications which can join an **existing reporting session**, have **access to information** which has been **previously exchanged**, and **immediately begin** exchanging structured information with other applications participating in the shared reporting session
-5. **select or deselect** a representation of shared structured information in one application with the other applications appropriately reacting to this new selection state
-6. **close the reporting session** in an orderly manner ensuring contextual consistency across all applications after the close operation is completed

 ### Example Use Case
 A frequent scenario which illustrates a diagnostic report centered workflow involves an EHR, an image reading application, a reporting application, and an advanced quantification application.
 The EHR, image reading application, and reporting application are authenticated and subscribed to the same topic using a FHIRcast Hub with the EHR establishing a patient context.
 Using a reporting application, a clinical user decides to create a report by choosing an imaging study as the primary subject of the report.
 The reporting application creates a report and then opens a diagnostic report context by posting a [`DiagnosticReport-open` request](#fhir-resource-open-message) to the Hub.
 On receiving the [`DiagnosticReport-open` event](#fhir-resource-open-message) from the Hub, an EHR decides not to react to this event noticing that the patient context has not changed.
 The image reading application responds to the event by opening the imaging study referenced in the `DiagnosticReport` anchor context.